hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 A `additional_capabilities` block supports the following:

+* `hibernation_enabled` - (Optional) Should the VM be allowed to enter hibernation mode?
+Possible values are `true` or `false`.
+Defaults to `false`.
+Changing this forces a new resource to be created.

 * `ultra_ssd_enabled` - (Optional) Should the capacity to enable Data Disks of the `UltraSSD_LRS` storage account type be supported on this Virtual Machine Scale Set?
+Possible values are `true` or `false`.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 ---